cmichi/magento-on-latex/README.md

 Nearly none normal web server runs TeX out of the box.
 But since it is really easy to install a TeX distribution like TexLive, this shouldn't be a problem if you own a root server.

+## Templates

+Still under development!

+The extension will come with two LaTeX templates:

+	* German invoice for consumers
+	* German invoice for retailers
+	* Very basic english invoice

+You can modify the templates by copying them into /media/latextemplate/.